gripped/sonicde-artix-unofficial-script/README.md

 If sign_packages =True set the rest with the location names and fingerprint of your keys.

 **print_sys_cmds**
-If true system commands (subprocess.Popen) used will be output.
+If True system commands (subprocess.Popen) used will be output.

 **quiet**
-Suppress much output.
+Suppress much output if True.

 **safe_efi**
 If True will remount /sys/firmware/efi/efivars read only then back to rw at the end.